-The Programme has been rated BBB and BBB, respectively by S&P and Fitch.
+The Programme has been rated BBB and BBB, by S&P and Fitch, respectively.
 The Notes to be issued will be rated or unrated.
-Where a Tranche of Notes is rated, such rating will not necessarily be the same as the rating(s) assigned to the Programme by S&P and Fitch or the rating(s) assigned to Notes already issued.
+Where a Tranche of Notes is rated, such rating will not necessarily be the same as the rating(s) described above or the rating(s) assigned to the Programme by S&P and Fitch or the rating(s) assigned to the Notes already issued.
 Where a Tranche of Notes is rated, the applicable rating(s) will be specified in the relevant Final Terms.
-Whether or not each credit rating applied for in relation to a relevant Tranche of Notes will be (1) issued by a credit rating agency established in the EEA or in the United Kingdom and registered under the CRA Regulation, or (2) issued by a credit rating agency which is not established in the EEA or in the United Kingdom but will be endorsed by a CRA which is established in the EEA or in the United Kingdom and registered under the CRA Regulation or (3) issued by a credit rating agency which is not established in the EEA or in the United Kingdom but which is certified under the CRA Regulation will be disclosed in the Final Terms.
-In general, European regulated investors are restricted from using a rating for regulatory purposes if such rating is not issued by a credit rating agency established in the EEA or in the United Kingdom and registered under the CRA Regulation unless (1) the rating is provided by a credit rating agency not established in the EEA or in the United Kingdom but is endorsed by a credit rating agency established in the EEA or in the United Kingdom and registered under the CRA Regulation or (2) the rating is provided by a credit rating agency not established in the EEA or in the United Kingdom which is certified under the CRA Regulation.
+Whether or not each credit rating applied for in relation to a relevant Tranche of Notes will be (1) issued or endorsed by a credit rating agency established in the EEA and registered under the EU CRA Regulation or by a credit rating agency which is certified under the EU CRA Regulation or by a credit rating agency which is certified under the UK CRA Regulation or by a credit rating agency which is certified under the UK CRA Regulation, will be disclosed in the Final Terms.

+In general, European regulated investors are restricted from using a rating for regulatory purposes unless such rating is (1) issued by a credit rating agency established in the EEA and registered under the EU CRA Regulation or (2) provided by a credit rating agency not established in the EEA but is endorsed by a credit rating agency established in the EEA and registered under the EU CRA Regulation or (3) provided by a credit rating agency not established in the EEA but is certified under the EU CRA Regulation.